 The following informations are mostly for European and Swiss passport holders about tourism related visas.
 If you are looking to gain informations about private and student visas you will have to look somewhere else.

 Disclaimer : I do not work for any travel agency, embassy, nor the tourism industry.
-This page has only informative purpose to help you a bit in the messy and confusing Russian bureaucracy.
+This page is for informative purpose only, to help you a bit in the messy and confusing Russian bureaucracy.

 Sanctions travel facts